CrossRealms/Splunk-Cyences-App-for-Splunk/README.md

    - Reference - https://dev.splunk.com/enterprise/docs/releaseapps/appinspect/

 2. Dependencies
-   - This App is dependant on Security Essentials App from Splunk as of now for some lookups.
+   - This App is dependent on Security Essentials App from Splunk as of now for some lookups.
 And other Add-ons are required for field extractions like Sysmon, Windows, O365, etc.
    - Refer to the <a href="https://cyences.com/cyences-app-for-splunk/">documentation</a> for full details.

 3. Reports and Alerts
    - One should not add an alert which might have a lot of false positives.
-It should rather go as an Report for particular category of reports.
+It should rather go as a Report for particular category of reports.
    - Only add security related Alerts and Reports are allowed with this App.

 4. Standard with Searches